 Unified Threat Management (UTM) is an all in one security solution that integrates firewalls, anti-viruses, content filtering, spam filtering, VPN protection, anti-spyware and other security system you need to protect your network.
 It can perform many security functions simultaneously to provide layered protection to all sizes of organization.

-These are the rules that are masked, completely or partially, by other rules that are either placed higher up in the rule base. they add to the inefficiency and must be detected and removed subsequentl
+- Redundant rules : These are the rules that are masked, completely or partially, by other rules that are either placed higher up in the rule base. they add to the inefficiency and must be detected and removed subsequently

 These are the exceptional cases where a rule is created temporarily to cater to the particular business need. care should be taken that all such rules are removed as soon as they are expired.